dilanzib/Advanced-visualization/README.md

 # University course | Advanced-visualization
-An advanced visualization build togheter with Heidi, in D3.js
+An advanced visualization built togheter with Heidi, in the JavaScript library D3.js

 The commit history isn't included as this is a new public repository.